Price: £8 (p & p £2)

 The collected photographs & reminiscences of the former residents of the Polish Hostel in Fairford by Alicja Swiatek Christofides, 2010

 Out of print.
-Pdf copy available on request to firstname.lastname@example.org
+A pdf copy is available at

 This well-illustrated 76- page book is an expansion of the booklet written for the unveiling of the commemorative plaque at the site of the Fairford Polish Hostel in May 2009.
 So many people made contact with the author and supplied photographs and information that the author felt that these memories should be compiled together to make an extensive record and that this important part of our local history should not be lost for ever.

 Revised edition by June Lewis-Jones.2009.
 Price £14.99 Available from booksellers

 June has updated the previous edition of her book with more pictures and information and a whole new chapter about the Polish Hostels that was not included before.
 Continue reading “The Cotswolds at War”

 A look at Fairford as it was and as it is (2007)

 (72 pages.
 Over 100 black and white photographs).
 Out of print

 Continue reading “Fairford Now and Then”